In Exercises 7–10, use the confidence interval to find the margin... | Channels for Pearson+

 Sample Proportion

 The sample proportion is the ratio of the number of successes in a sample to the total number of observations in that sample.
-It is denoted as 'p̂' and provides an estimate of the true population proportion.
-In the context of the confidence interval (0.512, 0.596), the sample proportion can be calculated as the midpoint of the interval, which gives a point estimate of the population proportion.
+It is a point estimate of the population proportion.
+In the context of the confidence interval provided, the sample proportion can be found as the midpoint of the interval, which represents the best estimate of the true proportion based on the sample data.

 Recommended video: